Icinga/icingaweb2-module-director/doc/24-Working-with-agents.md

 ====================================================================

-Working with Icinga 2 Agents can be quite tricky, as each Agent needs it's own Endpoint and Zone definition, correct parent, peering host and log settings.
+Working with Icinga 2 Agents can be quite tricky, as each Agent needs its own Endpoint and Zone definition, correct parent, peering host and log settings.
 There may always be reasons for a completely custom-made configuration.
 I'd however strongly suggest to give the Director-assisted variant at least a try first.
 It might safe you a lot of headaches.